asiastawik/Bi-Objective-Linear-Programming-Optimization/README.md

 ## Conclusion

 This project demonstrates the application of various optimization methods to solve a bi-objective linear programming problem, providing valuable insights into the trade-offs between conflicting objectives.
 Through the identification of Pareto optimal solutions and visualization of the Pareto front, the project highlights the importance of multi-objective optimization in decision-making processes.

+# LAB 7

+## Project Overview

+This project focuses on solving a bi-objective linear programming problem using MATLAB.
+The objective is to identify Pareto optimal solutions through different optimization techniques, providing insights into multi-objective decision-making.

+## Problem Description

+### Objective Functions

+The bi-objective linear programming problem is defined as follows:

+1. **Maximize**:
+   \[ g_1 = 2x_1 - x_2 - 2 \]

+2. **Maximize**:
+   \[ g_2 = x_2 \]

+## Objectives

+The project addresses the following questions:

+1. **Pareto Optimal Solution Identification**:
+   - Utilize the weighted average method or the lexicographic method to find a Pareto optimal solution for the given bi-objective linear program.

+2. **Modified Objective Functions**:
+   - In a revised version of the problem, with new objective functions defined as \( g_1 = 2x_1 - x_2 - 2x_1 + 3x_2 + 4 \) and \( g_2 = x_1 x_2 + 1 \), identify a Pareto optimal solution.

+## Methodology

+### 1. Weighted Average or Lexicographic Method

+- **Weighted Average Method**: This method involves assigning weights to each objective function and solving the resulting single-objective linear program.
+By varying the weights, different Pareto optimal solutions can be derived.

+- **Lexicographic Method**: This approach prioritizes one objective function over the other and solves the optimization problem iteratively.
+By analyzing all possible priority combinations, a comprehensive set of Pareto optimal solutions can be identified.

+### 2. Identification of Pareto Optimal Solutions

+The project examines both the original and modified objective functions to find Pareto optimal solutions.
+This involves:
+- Formulating the optimization problems in MATLAB.
+- Solving the problems using appropriate optimization techniques.
+- Analyzing the results to identify solutions that meet the Pareto optimal criteria.

+## Implementation in MATLAB

+The model is implemented in MATLAB, utilizing its optimization toolbox to perform the following tasks:
+- Define the decision variables.
+- Set up the objective functions and constraints.
+- Solve the optimization problems using the chosen methods (weighted average, lexicographic).
+- Retrieve and analyze the solutions.

+## Expected Outcomes

+The project aims to deliver:
+- A set of Pareto optimal solutions for the original problem using the weighted average and lexicographic methods.
+- A new set of Pareto optimal solutions for the modified problem with different objective functions.

+## Future Enhancements

+- **Sensitivity Analysis**: Explore how changes in coefficients of the objective functions and constraints affect the Pareto optimal solutions.
+- **Multi-Objective Expansion**: Extend the problem to include additional objectives and apply more complex multi-objective optimization techniques.
+- **Visualization**: Implement graphical representations of the Pareto front for a clearer understanding of the trade-offs between the objectives.

+## Conclusion

+This project demonstrates the application of various optimization methods to solve a bi-objective linear programming problem, providing insights into the complexities of multi-objective decision-making.
+By identifying Pareto optimal solutions, the project highlights the significance of optimization techniques in real-world applications.